JUST IN: Navi’s TED Talk on Frugal Innovation — Watch it here![January 12, 2015]

 Navi Radjou is an innovation and leadership strategist based in Silicon Valley.
 A Fellow at Judge Business School, University of Cambridge, Navi has served on the World Economic Forum’s Global Agenda Council on Design Innovation and contributes to Harvard Business Review online.
 Navi won the 2013 Thinkers50 Innovation Award and spoke at TED Global 2014.
 He is ranked as one of the 50 most influential persons shaping innovation in France.

 He is the coauthor of Frugal Innovation: How To Do More With Less, which won the CMI Management Book of the Year 2016 Award.

 A sought-after keynote speaker widely quoted in international media.
-Navi is Indian-born French national, who lives in Palo Alto, California.
+Born and raised in India, Navi holds dual French-American citizenship.
+He lives in Palo Alto, California.

 Thanks to his unrivaled access to global markets, Navi has a rare and clear-eyed view of their forces, constraints, and opportunities.
 His ideas are truly fresh.
 His approach is disciplined– grounded in research.
 And his delivery is filled with stories, warmth, and humor.
 I recommend Navi to every future-facing audience in search of new tools and inspiration.” —Christine Kinser, Global Leader, Strategic Programs for IBM Global Business Services

 Navi’s TED Talk on Frugal Innovation Jugaad Innovation demonstrated with a French company

 Navi’s TEDx Cannes talk : From smart to wise managers Navi interviewed in Renault-Nissan’s video on Frugal Innovation

 HBR Management Tip: